apernet/hy_site/content/en/docs/Port-Hopping.md

 Forwarding UDP ports 20000-50000 on eth0 to port 5666 on Linux:

-First check the network interface controllers used by the server
+First check the network interface controllers used by the server:

 ```shell
 ifconfig